eficode-academy/terraform-fundamentals/00-intro.md

 ## Learning Goals

 - Check the installed version of Terraform.
-- Understand how to authenticate with Azure using the Azure CLI.
+- Understand how to authenticate Terraform with Azure using the Azure CLI.
 - Verify successful login and access to Azure resources.

 ## Introduction